 Laser manufacturers usually spend a lot of money designing safe systems and testing them to make sure that they are safe for use on humans and pet.
 Using special optics, they spread the beam over a large area so that their systems can deliver a higher dosage without heating.
 Cheap lasers usually have cheap optics or no optics so they can be dangerous.
 Even a 100mW laser can burn your tissue if the beam is not properly designed.
 This is especially critical for the cheap class 4 systems coming out of China.
 Some of these systems can cause 4th degree burns and permanent damage.

-So what about the more power lasers on ebay and for sale from guys like the "energy healer".
+So what about the lasers over 5mW on ebay and for sale from guys calling themselves "energy healers"?
 These lasers make health claim but are not FDA cleared and are more than 5mW.
-It is pretty clear cut, these product are illegal and the people selling them are considered "smugglers".
-The penalty for what they are doing can be up to 30 years in jail.
+It is pretty clear cut, these product do not comply with the FDA regulations.
 The FDA has put other questionable laser sellers in jail but the FDA is pretty busy so it might take time before they lock up these sellers.
 The question is "can you really trust the specs and claims from someone who is blatantly breaking U.S. law and how will they service your laser or warn you if you product is unsafe when they are in jail or out of the country."

 Much of the legal liability for the use of lasers is associated with the company that holds the FDA clearance that has proved the system was effective and safe.
 If you are a doctor and considering one of these system, check on these 2 critical points: